Arkady Bukh

 Arkady L. Bukh (Аркадий Львович Бух; born July 25, 1972) is an American criminal defense attorney.
 He is best known for representing Azamat Tazhayakov, a college student charged with conspiring to obstruct justice and obstructing justice with the intent to impede a terrorism investigation in the aftermath of the Boston Marathon bombing.

 Boston Marathon bombing

-Bukh represented Azamat Tazhayakov, one of the alleged co-conspirators in the Boston Marathon bombing.
+Bukh represented Azamat Tazhayakov.
 He was convicted in April 2014.
-The 19-year-old from Kazakhstan attended the University of Massachusetts-Dartmouth with Dzhokhar Tsarnaev, the accused bomber.
+The 19-year-old from Kazakhstan attended the University of Massachusetts-Dartmouth with Dzhokhar Tsarnaev, the accused bomber of the Boston Marathon bombing.
 Tazhayakov was arrested and indicted for charges associated with evidence tampering.

 Cyber crime

-Bukh has also represented international hackers, like Igor Klopov, Oleg Nikolaenko, Dmitry Naskovets, Vlad Horohorin, Vladimir Tsastsin, Aleksandr Panin, Maxym Shinkarenko, and others.
+Bukh has also represented international hackers, like Alexander Vinnik, Igor Klopov, Oleg Nikolaenko, Dmitry Naskovets, Vlad Horohorin, Vladimir Tsastsin, Aleksandr Panin, Maksym Shynkarenko, and others.

 Vladimir Tsastsin

 Vladimir Tsastsin led an Estonian group that was able to place banners on the websites of unsuspecting webmasters, which resulted in payment for any clicks going not to the site owner but to the fraudsters.
 Additionally, Tsastsin was able to manipulate queries and ads and resell them.
 Despite being acquitted of all charges in Estonian court in December, 2013, Tsastsin was extradited to the U.S. in October, 2014.
 He faces multiple counts of fraud and money laundering in the Southern District of New York.